 What are the needs and opportunities where you live?
 Is there a creek that needs to be cleaned?
 Vacant land that can be turned into a community garden?
 An entire watershed that can be adopted?
-As you work to restore people and places in your community, we are here to provide you with resources, support, and advice through our chapter program.
+As you work to restore people and places in your community, we are here to provide you with resources, support, and advice through our affiliate program.

-What’s the benefit to starting a chapter?
+What’s the benefit to starting a project?

-- Affiliate with A Rocha: A Rocha has a 30-year history of doing locally focused conservation in communities all over the world.
+- Partner with A Rocha: A Rocha has a 30-year history of doing locally focused conservation in communities all over the world.
 We can help provide you with recognition for organizing as a chapter that is a part of a larger international effort.

 - Access to resources: We’re building an online hub for educational resources, programs, and recommendations through the A Rocha Community website.
 This is a opportunity for asking questions and sharing creation care ideas about a wide range of topics.
 There are backyard how-to guides, weed and birding walk templates, and pollinator garden schemes, as well as theological content, songs, and worship aids.

-Are there different types of chapters?
+Are there different types of Projects?

 Yes.
 There are several ways to affiliate with A Rocha based on your needs:

 1) A Rocha Projects are larger regional engagements that will require a detailed application process, evidence of funding, employee(s) to staff the project, and A Rocha board-level engagement.
 The Project application process typically takes many months to complete.
 Visit Nashville A Rocha for an example of an A Rocha Project.